fat/haunt/README.md

 ### What it is?

 Haunt is a small web service which helps keep your github issues under control.
-It does this by giving you the ability to patrol your github repo programatically!
-Currently it has API's which allowing you to close, sort, and comment on your issues as you sees fit.
+It does this by giving you the ability to patrol your github repo, easily closing, sorting, and commenting on your issues all programatically!

-Ultimately, Haunt's aim is to reduce the number of manual steps in github issue curation.
+Ultimately, Haunt's aim is to reduce the number of manual steps in github issue curation and give you more time to code :)

 ### How it's done?

-Every 15 minutes haunt pulls new issues from your repo and runs a series of tests against the content of each issue.
+Every ~15 minutes haunt pulls new issues from your repo and runs a series of tests against the content of each issue.
 You than take action based on the results of your tests.

 ### Where to start?

-Getting started with haunt is *dead* simple (zinnng).
+Getting started with haunt is *dead* simple (zing :D).
 Just add him as a collaborator to your project and he will start processing your issues right away.

 Tired of haunt?
 Just remove him from your repo!
 Simple as that.